tubone24/tech_blog_spider/README.md

 It doesn't have any particular meaning, but I imagined a spider running around on a tech blog (the web).
 But that's a crawler, isn't it?

+## Feature

+- All free
+  - Not using Slack Apps, Slack feed and IFTTT; There is no upper limit to the numbers for free plans.
+  - Using HarperDB; a free plan exists.

+- Post feeds to Slack only when there is an update.

+- You can register an unlimited number of Feeds.

+- It is easy to automate; This repository uses [GitHub Actions](.github/workflows/rss.yml) to automate the process.
+And it's free.

 ## Setup

 ### Preparing Harper DB